Petrol pumps shut down in Lebanon over dollar shortage

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Beirut: Several petrol stations in protest-hit Lebanon stopped services on Saturday, as reserves ran dry due to a shortage of the US dollars to pay suppliers, a syndicate head said.
+BEIRUT: Several petrol stations in protest-hit Lebanon stopped services Saturday, as reserves ran dry due to a shortage of US dollars to pay suppliers, a syndicate head said.

 The shuttering of petrol stations came as demonstrators again took to the street across the country, keeping up their three-week-long movement against a political class regarded as inefficient and corrupt.